-The third and final film in the Look Who's Talking franchise, Look Who's Talking Now!, stars Alley and Travolta once again.
-The two reprise their roles as Molly and James Ubriacco, parents to Mikey (David Gallagher) and Julie (Tabitha Lupien).
-But this time, two canines—Daphne (voiced by Diane Keaton) and Rocks (voiced by Danny DeVito)—came along for the ride.
+The third and final film in the Look Who's Talking franchise, Look Who's Talking Now stars Kirstie Alley and John Travolta, both making another appearance on this list.
+The two reprise their roles as Mollie and James Ubriacco, parents to Mikey (David Gallagher) and Julie (Tabitha Lupien).
+But this time, two dogs—Daphne (voiced by Diane Keaton) and Rocks (voiced by Danny DeVito)—are along for the ride.

 It turned out moviegoers were less charmed by listening to the inner monologues of canines than of cute babies.
 Rita Kempley of the Washington Post called it "a crude and mawkish film."

 An impressive cast and a director with some pedigree isn't enough to guarantee a film's success.
 Exhibit A: Deadfall.